-In the vast majority of cases, Golden Time and informal consequences are effective in supporting a change in a child's behaviour.
-However if these strategies are proving ineffective, or an individual incident is considered to be of a sufficiently serious nature e.g. persistent bullying, acts of aggression, then more formal consequences/sanctions should be used.
+In the vast majority of cases, informal consequences are effective in supporting a change in a child's behavior.
+However if informal strategies are providing ineffective, or an individual incident is considered to be of a sufficiently serious nature e.g. persistent bullying, acts of aggression, then more formal consequences/sanctions should be used.